 Reviewers widely praise this product.
 According to one user, it is one of the best bargains available if you have the proper setup.
 They also said the mic provides a fantastic sound you can further work with and shape into a truly professional output.

 Another user stated the microphone sounds bright and clear and feels sturdy.
 The output level is decent, and there’s little need for preamps.

 Overall, most users agree this product is excellent value for the money.

 It’s not all about looks, though.
 This ribbon microphone records with the traditional figure-8 bidirectional polar pattern, focusing on sound from either side of the mic.
 This means that two people will be able to use the microphone simultaneously.

 Meanwhile, the 1.8-micron element provides equal amounts of sensitivity and ensures excellent sound quality on either side.

 You’ll also be able to create a secure connection with your chosen recording device through the 3-pin XLR port.

 - A super stylish, aesthetically pleasing microphone that will look stunning in any recording studio

 - Records with a bidirectional pickup pattern that focuses on sound coming from either side of the microphone

-- Features a 1.8-micron element that divides sensitivity between both side of the mic
+- Features a 1.8-micron element that divides sensitivity between both sides of the mic

 - Can be connected to any recording device with an XLR cable